-In 2014, I (Sophie Marie from Lifestyle Queensland) did what a lot of 20 something year olds do and travelled solo to Australia to go backpacking.
+In 2014, I (Sophie Marie from Lifestyle Queensland) did what a lot of 20 something-year-olds do and traveled solo to Australia to go backpacking.
 Fun?
 Yes!
 Best adventure yet?
 Not exactly a unique contender!
 However what I decided to do after just a month of living here was pretty adventurous, by most people’s standards…

 Fed up with the typical backpacker partying lifestyle in Cairns, I decided I wanted to experience something truly unique and see a part of Australia that even a lot of Australians don’t get to experience!
 So I took a short term contract working in an isolated indigenous community, in the middle of the rain forest, in Cape York, and boy, was I in for a shock.

 One of my employer’s sons (Tim) happened to be taking the trip up to Cape York at the same time.
 He picked me up from the hostel and I waved goodbye to my travel mates, barely noticing the concerned looks on their faces.
 We hopped on the smallest plane I’d ever seen in my life at that point (20-seater but I’ve since experienced an 8-seater so that seems pretty roomy now).
 From cairns, it was a 2-hour flight to a small mining town called Weipa.
 Think searing heat and red dust everywhere and you’ve pretty much got the picture.

 Waiting to meet us at the airport was my employer and his wife (Stu & Lynn) and I couldn’t quite understand why they were so excited that Weipa had a supermarket.
 I soon realized that we still had a long way to go and this was the last time I would see a supermarket in quite some time!